swyroc/kubernetes-entry/theory/t02-what-is-kubernates.md

 # K8S on GCP

-* GCP has high-level support for kubernates through its Google Container Engine (GKE) offering
+* GCP has high-level support for Kubernetes through its Google Container Engine (GKE) offering
 * It is possible to use kops or manual configuration to bring-up a cluster on Google Compute Engine VMs

 # Reference Links